Anku5hk/Programmers_guide_to_Python/book.md

   print("okay got it")
 ```
 ## 2. Data Types
-Are used to define the type of data a variable holds.
-Python doesn't require declaration of data types like in c/c++/java (as variables are just pointers).
-Any variable can be assigned any data type, a string variable can be assigned int or float or any other object it doesn't matter.
-There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
+* Are used to define the type of data a variable holds.
+Python doesn't require declaration of data types like in c/c++/java(as variables are just pointers).
+Any variable can be assigned any data type/object, a string variable can be assigned int or float or any other object it doesn't matter.
+* There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module(we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used.
+* **Three general Data types in porgramming.**
+  1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. int, float, double(n/a in Python), char(n/a in Python), bool, None(only in Python).
+  2. **Composite/Derived**: Are data types which are constructed using primitive and/or composite data types, Eg. Array(list in Python), Record(tuple in Python), Union(dict in Python), Pointers(not present in Python).
+  3. **Abstract/User-defined**: Are data types that are defined by the users, Eg. User-defined data-types. </br>
+* **Python further generalizes data types in two types.**
+  1. **Immutable**: Values cannot be altered/added/removed, Eg. int,float,complex,bool,None,str,tuple,frozenset.
+  2. **Mutable**: Values can be altered/added/removed, Eg. list,dict,set.
+* Some data types explained here are [int](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [float](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [complex](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types),[str](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#string-str), [bool](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#boolean), [None](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#none) and [User-defined Data Type](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#user-defined-data-types).
+Rest of them are in [Data Structure's](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-data-structures) section.
 ### Three Numeric Types
 1. **int** (interger): Numbers that do not have decimal values.
 2. **float**: Numbers that do have decimal values.
+Is a double precision floating point number in Python.
 3. **complex**: Numbers that have two parts, real and imaginary.
 First part is normal number, the second part is imaginary number which should be followed by j.
 ```Python
 ## assigning values to variables